webiny/docs.webiny.com/docs/guides/creating-css-class-element-settings-plugin.md

 ### Defining the Plugin

 Let's add the new page element setting in the editor.
-For that, first, we'll create/define the necessary plugin in the `apps/admin/src/plugins/cssClass/index.tsx` file.
+First, we'll create/define the necessary plugin in the `apps/admin/src/plugins/cssClass/index.tsx` file.

 :::info
-This plugin we'll of [`pb-editor-page-element-settings`](/docs/webiny-apps/page-builder/development/plugins-reference/app#pb-editor-page-element-settings) type.
+This plugin will of [`pb-editor-page-element-settings`](/docs/webiny-apps/page-builder/development/plugins-reference/app#pb-editor-page-element-settings) type.
 :::

 ```jsx title="src/plugins/cssClass/index.tsx"